Izumi0XD/CYBER_SECURITY_NOTES/DAY_20/README.md

 • Uses a common wordlist to brute force the Wi-Fi password from the captured packets.

 • Once successful, you will obtain the Wi-Fi password and can connect to the network.

+### Starting the Attack :

+ #### • 1.
+Install Wifite if not pre installed :

+    sudo apt-get update
+    sudo apt-get install wifite

+#### • 2.
+Start Wifite :

+     sudo wifite

+#### • 3. **Follow the prompts to select your target network and initiate the attack.**
+   • Wifite will display a list of detected networks.
+   • Select the network you want to target.
+   • Wifite will automatically deauthenticate users, capture the handshake, and attempt to crack the password using a wordlist.